Eastern Oregon Grassland and Creeks Restoration Project

 - Bob Holowecky, forester

 Bob recently passed away.
-In remembrance of him we have planted 1000 Ponderosa pine seedling.
+In remembrance of him we have planted 1000 Ponderosa pine seedlings.
 His contributions continue to live on.